Ginaroberg/DSC-180A-Capstone-Section-B13/README.md

    pip install "esem[gpflow,keras]" netcdf4
    ```

-    If you encounter issues with `tensorflow-probability` on macOS due to `tensorflow-macos` lagging behind the main TensorFlow releases, downgrade `tensorflow-probability` to a compatible version:
+    If you encounter issues with `tensorflow-probability` on macOS, downgrade it to a version compatible with your TensorFlow installation:

     ```bash
     pip install tensorflow-probability==0.24